 Life as a food blogger awards many incredible perks.
-For example, last Thursday evening I hosted book club at my house.
+For example, last Thursday evening I hosted a book club gathering at my house.
 That morning, I opened the side door to see a huge package from Ghirardelli, full to the brim with their Holiday Squares for Easter.

 I was thrilled to be able to add these to my array of sweets and treats.
 I cooked, styled, and photographed a slew of new recipes to add to my book club menu, and many were tasty enough to deserve their own posts.

 Tips for Planning a Book Club Menu

 - PRO-Tip: It’s best to have finger food, like dips and small cookies or bars for your book club spread.
 First, we gab and snack while sipping on glasses of wine, then we move into the living room for the book discussion.

-- Balancing a plate of food along with a Kindle or book takes some finesse, so dish needing a fork and knife could be troublesome.
+- PRO-Tip: Balancing a plate of food along with a Kindle or book takes some finesse, so a dish needing a fork and knife could be troublesome.

-- There are exceptions, of course, as I like to make recipes that relate to the theme of the book, but in general I aim for bites sized treats.
+- There are exceptions, of course, as I like to make recipes that relate to the theme of the book, but in general, I aim for bite-sized treats.

-- My menus have included Italian, Middle Eastern, Big Apple, Indian and even Maine fare, matching up with where the novel was set.
+- My menus have included Italian, Middle Eastern, Big Apple, Indian, and even Maine fare, matching up with where the novel was set.
 A theme helps to set the menu.